Does your car insurance and registration have to be under the same name?

 On This Page

-Does your car insurance and registration have to be under the same name?
-In many cases, no.
+Understanding whether your car insurance and registration need to be under the same name is crucial for all vehicle owners.

 There are a number of situations where someone may want to obtain insurance for a car that’s registered under someone else’s name.
 Maybe you’re a young driver looking to purchase insurance for a car that you drive but your parent or guardian owns.
 Or you could be looking for temporary insurance coverage for a caregiver or visiting relative who frequently borrows your vehicle.